-On the lite side and a bit humorous, while preaching a series of special services in a church many years ago, the pastor and his wife offered to let me stay in their home.
-One evening, they both shared with me that they never had a quarrel during their marriage; any real squabble between them.
-I could not help being impressed because even the best of couples I knew had their periodic little spats and disagreements.
-Ironically, the very next day I overheard them in a heated dispute in another room.
-Either my definition of serious bickering was inaccurate or this precious couple were living in denial.
+Several years ago, while teaching a series of special church services a hospitable Christian married couple let me stay in their home.
+One afternoon, they shared with me that they never had a quarrel or an argument.
+I couldn’t help being impressed, but I was a bit suspicious because even the most harmonious married couples I knew had quarrels and disagreements.
+Ironically, the very next day I overheard them having more than a little spat in another room.
+Either my definition of bickering was inaccurate or this precious couple was living in denial.

-Biblical King David had many enemies, political pressures, family problems, and past failures to deal with.
+In the Bible, King David had many enemies, political pressures, family problems, and past failures to deal with.
 He did not ignore his troubles.
 David knew how to face up to them.
-In the Psalms, David’s poetic songs reveal his openness and willingness to admit he had troubles and hardships.
+In the Psalms, David reveals his willingness to admit he had troubles and hardships.
 Variations of the word trouble or troubled is recorded in the Psalms at least forty-nine times.
-These admissions did not displease God or pollute David’s faith in anyway, in fact it strengthen his faith and confidence.
+These admissions did not displease God or pollute David’s faith in anyway.
+On the contrary it strengthen his faith and confidence.
 I for one am grateful they are a part of the sacred text.

-David was convinced if he would face up to trouble and turn his face toward God he would experience one of two things; comfort or intervention.
-David confidently wrote, Many are the afflictions of the righteous: but the LORD delivers him out of them all (Psalms 34).
-Although the phrase out of them all is hyperbole, it emphasizes the willingness of God to intervene, and it also gives us the permission to expect intervention in difficult and less difficult life experiences.
+David was convinced if he would face up to trouble and seek God he would experience one or both of two things – comfort and intervention.
+David wrote, Many are the afflictions of the righteous: but the LORD delivers him out of them all (Psalms 34).
+Although the phrase out of them all is hyperbolic phrasing, it emphasizes the willingness of God to intervene, and it also gives us the permission to expect intervention in difficult and less difficult life experiences.

-I remember the first time I flew in an airplane: It was storming, and I was not a little uncomfortable.
+David was also convinced that God was willing to comfort him.
+David wrote many verses in the Book of Psalms of how God had comforted him when he was in trouble.
+I remember the first time I flew in an airplane: It was storming and I was not a little uncomfortable.
 The plane left the runway, climbing upward into the storm.
-Once the plane rose up above the clouds, to my surprise the sun was shining, the sky was amazingly bright and peaceful.
+Once the plane rose up above the clouds, to my surprise the sun was shining and the sky was amazingly bright and peaceful.
 The plane had lifted me above the storm.
 When we are in trouble, God will lift us above the clouds.
-The storm may still be raging, but we will be resting peacefully in His presence.
+The storm might still be raging, but eventually we will be resting peacefully in His presence.